 NSW Shared E-scooter Trial Program

 We are running the Shared E-scooter Trial Program to help us understand the demand for shared e-scooters, safety and community sentiment.
 NSW councils and NSW Government land managers can apply to run a trial in their local area.
-Find out about the program and how to run a trial.
+Find out about the program.

 About the Shared E-scooter Trial Program